Fisher Task Distance and Its Application in Neural Architecture Search: Experimental Study

-In this section, we present our experiments on CIFAR-10 and CIFAR-100.
-First, we define four tasks in the CIFAR-10~\cite{krizhevsky2009learning} data set.
+We define $4$ tasks in the CIFAR-10 dataset.
 Task $0$ is a binary classification of indicating $3$ objects: automobile, cat, ship (i.e., the goal is to decide if the given input image consists of one of these three objects or not).
 Task $1$ is analogous to Task $0$ but with different objects: cat, ship, truck.
-Task $2$ is a $5$-class classification with labels bird, frog, horse, and anything else.
+Task $2$ is a $4$-class classification with labels bird, frog, horse, and anything else.
 Task $3$ is the standard $10$ objects classification.
 Figure~\ref{fig-cifar10} illustrates the mean and standard deviation of the distance between CIFAR-10 tasks over $10$ trial runs, using $3$ different architectures.
-Additionally, in Figure~\ref{fig-cifar-10-b}, we study the effect of different initial settings, such as training with/without data augmentation, or using unbalanced data set for the above four tasks on the CIFAR-10 data set and using VGG-16 as the $\varepsilon$-approximation network.
-As we can see in both Figures~\ref{fig-cifar10} and \ref{fig-cifar-10-b}, the closest tasks to target tasks (columns) in all the tables always result in a unique task no matter what $\varepsilon$-approximation network or initial settings we choose.
+As we can see in Figures~\ref{fig-cifar10}, the closest tasks to target tasks in all the tables always result in a unique task no matter what $\varepsilon$-approximation network we choose.
+Additionally, in Figure~\ref{fig-cifar-10-b} (in the appendix), we study the effect of different initial settings, such as training with/without data augmentation, or using unbalanced data set for the above $4$ tasks on the CIFAR-10 data set and using VGG-16 as the $\varepsilon$-approximation network.
+Again the same conclusion about the consistency of the FTD holds.